canikwe/myCohortTracker-frontend/notes.md

 # Todo

-- group notes by sections
+✅ group rows by sections
 - on click of cell:
   - select the two students in the form
   - display all pairings the students have had